-The increase in employment costs is mainly a consequence of fees incurred in relation to senior executive appointments.
+The increase in employment costs is mainly a consequence of fees incurred in relation to senior executive appointments and their respective salaries.

 Reporting, regulatory and corporate finance

 The increase of costs is a result of the strengthening of the board of directors and the amount of time incurred in relation to the development of the drilling programme in response to the corrosion tubing issue identified in Q4 2010.